PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==
+= v1.7.14 - 03/28/2018 =
+* Fix: Obscure PHP error caused by method from interface was marked abstract in an abstract class inheriting the interface.
+* Fix: Bug when jquery cookie is called from another plugin.
+* Fix: Bug where form submit button triggered popup close when overlay click to close was enabled.
+* Fix: Typo in previous patch for db_var not being updated properly.

 = v1.7.13 - 03/27/2018 =
 * Tweak: Added fallback methods for conditions using MobileDetect to prevent errors when for whatever reason it was not loaded properly.
 * Tweak: Added value type check to prevent errors in popup data.